-You may be wondering, why is there such a fuss about cleaning marble kitchen worktops?
+You may be wondering, why is there such a fuss about how to clean marble worktops?

 As a carbonate, marble is notoriously vulnerable to a variety of damage.
 It can be tricky to keep pristine if you aren’t attentive when it comes to cleaning it.

 You probably have owned a variety of worktops in your life.
 If you’re a seasoned owner of marble worktops, however, you probably already know to avoid anything that’s acidic or abrasive — lemons, vinegar and tomato juice are the main culprits of damage to the appearance of marble.
 Unfortunately, this includes avoiding anti-bacterial sprays (unless you can find one that doesn’t contain ammonia, vinegar or bleach).

 So, how do you clean marble worktops?

 The simple answer: Hot, soapy water and a dishcloth will be your kitchen worktop’s best friend.

 If you’re looking for a regular cleaning routine the one below is perfect.